Italian Benghazi: History

 Additionally Cyrenaica was populated by more than 20,000 Italian colonists in the late 1930s, mainly around the coast of Benghazi.
-Benghazi population was made up of more than 35 per cent of Italians in 1939.
+35% of the city consisted of Italians in 1939.

-In 1941 Italian Benghazi -according to estimates of the Italian government- reached a temporary population of nearly 80,000 inhabitants, due to the arrival of many Italians from Cyrenaica who took refuge from the British army attacks during WWII.
-As a consequence Benghazi was in that year -for the first time since the Arab conquest in 643 AD- a city mostly Christian.
+In 1941 Italian Benghazi - according to estimates of the Italian government - reached a temporary population of nearly 80,000 inhabitants, due to the arrival of many Italians from Cyrenaica who took refuge from British attacks during World War II.
+As a consequence in that year, for the first time since the Arab conquest in 643 AD, Benghazi was a predominantly Christian city.

-Population of the main urban centers of Italian Libya, according to the Census of 1939/40:
+Population of the main urban centers of Italian Libya, according to the census of 1939/40: